specklesystems/speckle-docs/viewer/batch-api.md

   materialOptions?: FilterMaterialOptions
 }
 ```
 Represents a region of the batch.
 Multi purpose.
-It can represent either a specific object from the batch, either a specific index range in the batch spanning across multiple objects
+It can represent either a specific object from the batch, or a specific index range in the batch spanning across multiple objects

 <br>